Petrol, diesel prices remain unchanged till end March

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 ISLAMABAD: Despite the increase in prices of Brent in the international market, the government on Monday decided to keep the prices of petrol and diesel unchanged till the end of March 2021.
-However, the prices of kerosene have been increased by Rs3.42 per litre and Light Diesel Oil (LDO) by Rs2.19 per litre.
+However, the prices of kerosene have been increased by Rs3.42/litre and Light Diesel Oil (LDO) by Rs2.19/litre.

 Since no Petroleum Levy (PL) is being charged on Kerosene oil and LDO, the government increased the prices of Kerosene by Rs3.42/litre and LDO by Rs2.19/litre due to a significant rise in the international prices of petroleum products.